-Construction trade is an umbrella term under which fits a wide variety of hands-on, service-based jobs.
-Several of these jobs include plumber, electrician, painter, roofer, as well as carpenter.
-There are many other job titles included in the construction trades, and they all share one thing in common: the hands-on aspect.
+Construction trade is an umbrella term that covers a wide variety of hands-on, service-based jobs.
+These jobs include plumber, electrician, painter, roofer, as well as carpenter.
+There are many other job titles included in the construction trades, and they all share one thing in common: hands-on work.
 If you are interested in a degree in construction, you must enjoy working with your hands.

 When deciding whether or not a degree in construction is right for you, ask yourself the following questions:

 In the world of construction plans can often change due to weather, scheduling, and availability of resources.
 In order to be successful in a construction trade, you must be flexible.
 This means that you must be able to change locations, hours of work in a day, and jobs when asked.

 2. Do you enjoy variety in your day?